Smileybob72801/Smileybob72801/README.md

 ---

-# Hello and Welcome to My GitHub! 👋
+# Hello and Welcome to My GitHub Profile! 👋
 My name is **Daniel**, and I’m a **self-taught .NET programmer** excited to take my first steps into a career as a developer.
 I’m passionate about writing **clean, maintainable code** and continuously improving my skills.

 Take a look around, and don’t hesitate to reach out if you have any questions about my projects or want to collaborate!